-SECTION 6.
+SECTION 7.
 Vacancies.
-Vacancies caused by the removal of a director or directors pursuant to Article IV, Section 5, shall be filled at a special election conducted as provided in these bylaws.
+Vacancies caused by the removal of a director or directors pursuant to Article IV, Section 6 shall be filled at a special election conducted as provided in these bylaws.
 Vacancies caused by the death or resignation of a Director or Directors may be filled by the affirmative vote of the remaining Directors for the unexpired portion of the term.
 Should the Directors fail to fill said vacancy as aforesaid, then said vacancy shall be filled at the next annual meeting as set forth in these bylaws.

-SECTION 7.
+SECTION 8.
 Compensation.
 Directors as such shall not receive any salary for their services.
 The board of directors shall by a resolution provide for per diem and reimbursement of expenses or the payment of expenses incurred by the directors in connection with the performance of their duties and responsibilities as such directors.
+Also, the board of directors may also authorize the payment of the premiums on individual or family insurance coverage for members of the board of directors in insurance programs maintained by the cooperative.
 No person standing with the third degree of affinity or consanguinity of a director shall receive compensation from the Cooperative for services unless such compensation shall be specifically authorized by the board of directors.